ZijianWang-ZW/zijianwang-zw.github.io/_pages/about.md

 ---
 Biography
 ======
-Dr. Zijian Wang (王资健) is a Post-doc researcher at the Technion Israel Institute of Technology, where he works at VClab with [Prof. Rafael Sacks](https://sacks.net.technion.ac.il/).
-He obtained his PhD degree from Technion Israel Institute of Technion as a Marie-Curie early-stage researcher in the [CBIM project](https://cbim2020.net.technion.ac.il/) receiving funding from EU Horizon 2020 (November 2020 -- January 2024).
-Before that, he obtained his master's degree in computer and machine vision from Cranfield University (2019 - 2020) and the second master's degree in civil engineering from Central South University.
-He received his bachelor's degree in civil engineering (underground and tunnel engineering) from Chongqing Jiaotong University (2014 - 2018).
-He also visited the University of Cambridge, Technical University of Munich, Nagaoka University of Technology in Japan and Thammasat University in Thailand.
+Dr. Zijian Wang (王资健) is an independent postdoctoral researcher at the TUM Georg Nemetschek Institute (GNI).
+He obtained his PhD from Technion Israel Institute of Technology as a Marie Curie Early-Stage Researcher in the [Cloud BIM (CBIM) project](https://cbim2020.net.technion.ac.il/), funded by the EU Horizon 2020 program (November 2020 – January 2024).
+He worked under the supervision of [Prof. Rafael Sacks](https://sacks.net.technion.ac.il/).
+Before that, he completed a master’s degree in Computer and Machine Vision at Cranfield University (2019–2020) and a second master’s in Civil Engineering at Central South University.
+He received his bachelor’s degree in Civil Engineering from Chongqing Jiaotong University (2014–2018).
+He has also visited the University of Cambridge as a researcher (2022) and worked at Trimble Finland (2023).

-As an interdisciplinary researcher, he has strong background in both civil engineering and machine learning, and desires to promote the digitalization of construction industry by applying advanced computer science techniques.
+As an interdisciplinary researcher with expertise in both civil engineering and machine learning, he is dedicated to advancing digitalization in the construction industry through the application of advanced computer science techniques.

 <br/>

-Research Interests: Building Information Graphs (BIG)
+Current Research: Building Information Graphs (BIGs)
 ======

-The fragmented nature of the construction industry necessitates close collaboration among design disciplines and requires extensive information exchange without data loss.
-Despite advances in BIM technology, design teams still rely on a sequential file-based process for sharing information during design, resulting in issues like clashes, and lack of intelligence.

-We have proposed and validated a novel method to enhance BIM design collaboration by compiling and linking building information in graph format.
-The instantiation of object relationships enables numerous intelligent BIM applications, such as consistency maintenance, object-level version control, and easing interoperability.

-Moreover, graphs offer a machine-readable format for understanding design information, making it suitable for learning applications.
-We are delving into the basics of building information graphs to enable computers to learn from design patterns and facilitate more intelligent applications.
+BIGs aim to adopt graphs as an alternative information modeling method to support graph learning and graph applications.
+Graphs inherently capture relationships explicitly between objects, enabling a more detailed, object-level data representation.
+Graphs are also flexible in representing and embedding multi-modal data in a machine-accessible format, enabling computational learning.
+By transforming design information into graphs, BIGs could enable a variety of innovative graph applications that current BIM technologies struggle to support, such as multidisciplinary change propagation, automated consistency maintenance, object-based version control, and more.
+This approach has the potential to foster a more collaborative, intelligent, and generative future in design.

 <br/>